Liza Elly Purnamasari

 Fiorenza Liza Elly Purnamasari (born 27 March 1991) is an Indonesian presenter, model and beauty pageant titleholder who was crowned Puteri Indonesia Lingkungan 2011 and represented her country at the Miss International 2012 pageant.

 Personal life

-Liza was born in Malang, East Java - Indonesia.
+Liza was born in Malang, East Java, Indonesia.
 She holds a bachelor degree in Marketing communications at STIKOM The London School of Public Relations in Jakarta.
 She is a television program presenter in Indonesia.
-In 2012 she married Indonesian actor Nicky Tirta.
+In 2012 she married actor Nicky Tirta.
 They divorced in 2018.

 Pageantry

 Liza during Hot Kiss travelling-trip scene at Rembang Regency.

 Miss Indonesia Earth 2010

 Liza won the title of Miss Indonesia Earth in 2010.
-She was an official Indonesian representative at the Miss Earth 2010, but she withdrew due unknown and unclear reasons by Miss Indonesia Earth Foundation.
-She was replaced by her runner-up, Jesicca Aurellia Tji a few days before Miss Earth 2010 held in Nha Trang, Vietnam.
+She was the official Indonesian representative at the Miss Earth 2010, but withdrew due unknown and unclear reasons by Miss Indonesia Earth Foundation.
+She was replaced by her runner-up, Jesicca Aurellia Tji, a few days before the competition was held in Nha Trang, Vietnam.